Take a Look at Your Employee's Financial Health

 • This stress leaves them less engaged at work and reduces productivity.
 Nearly three in ten employees (29%) deal with personal finances during work hours and almost half of these (46%) average two to three hours a week on money issues.

-Purchasing Power Chief Revenue Officer Elizabeth Halkos offers some recommendations to help your workers maintain their engagement and productivity at the office:
+Purchasing Power Chief Revenue Officer Elizabeth Halkos offers recommendations to help workers maintain engagement and productivity at the office.

 3. Encourage employees to participate in retirement programs such as a 401(k) plan.
 However, before workers do this, advise them to deal with debt and budgeting issues and tuck away a nest egg.

-Our Benefits experts stand ready to help you ensure financial peace of mind for your workers.
-Just give us a call.
+Our Benefits experts stand ready to help you ensure financial peace of mind for your workers — or ask an agent.

 Need insurance for You, Your Family or Your Business?